 Enter the magical world of Orlando Quevedo where fantasy and reality seamlessly blend together with masterpieces from art history.

-As the leading proponent of “Magical Realism,” Quevedo’s art is exhibited in over 30 major galleries across the United States and Europe, and most recently, Park West Gallery.
+As the leading proponent of “Magical Realism,” Quevedo’s art is exhibited in over 30 major galleries across the United States and Europe.
 Inspired by the Baroque era and Surrealism, Quevedo blends architectural interiors with elements of illusion and antiquity, Quevedo creates magical settings begging to be explored.

-Park West Gallery proudly offers Quevedo’s art as limited-edition works on metal.
-By using a cutting-edge technique known as dye sublimation, Quevedo’s imagery is bonded to metal at a molecular level, amplifying his luminous art to new heights.
+Park West proudly offers both original paintings and graphic works by Quevedo, including exciting limited-edition works on metal.
+In these works, by using a cutting-edge technique known as dye-sublimation, Quevedo’s imagery is bonded to metal at a molecular level, amplifying his luminous art to new heights.

 Born January 1, 1970 in Holguín, Cuba, Quevedo studied at the Vocational School of Arts.
 He later attended the Professional School of Fine Arts in his hometown and rounded out his formal education at the Instituto Superior de Art (University of Arts) in Havana, Cuba in 1993, graduating in the same year.